Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

-{\sl Results.---}The effective masses of electrons and holes are obtained from our DFT calculations [Fig.~\ref{figyc2}(a)].
-While $E_g$ can in principle be computed within DFT, its value should be sample dependent and sensitive to external conditions~\cite{PhysRevLett.125.046801}, and we treat it as a tunable parameter.
-The framework involves two tunable parameters that vary from sample to sample: the band gap $E_g$ and the effective scattering rate $\gamma$.
-We first examine the density regime $n_e \in [1,2.8]\times10^{13}$ cm$^{-2}$, where holes are absent or negligible and superconductivity is therefore unaffected by the excitonic instability (set by $E_g$).
+{\sl Results.---}The effective masses of electrons and holes are obtained from our DFT calculations {(Sec.~SIV)} [Fig.~\ref{figyc2}(a)], but $E_g$ is sample dependent and sensitive to external conditions~\cite{PhysRevLett.125.046801}.
+The framework then involves three tunable parameters: {the band gap $E_g$ and the effective scattering rate $\gamma$ are fixed sample-dependent parameters, while the carrier density $n_e$ is tuned solely by adjusting the Fermi level $E_F$.} We first examine the density regime $n_e \in [1,2.8]\times10^{13}$ cm$^{-2}$, where holes are absent or negligible and superconductivity is therefore unaffected by the excitonic instability (set by $E_g$).

 In this density range and under weak disorder, $T_{\rm os}$ [orange solid curve in Fig.~\ref{figyc1}(a)] and the zero-temperature gap $|\Delta(0)|$ [small $\gamma$ in Fig.~\ref{figyc1}(d)] remain nearly density independent, so that the behavior essentially follows the mean-field description and NG fluctuations are negligible.
 This is consistent with the general conclusion that NG-fluctuation corrections to the gap are minimal in the clean limit~\cite{PhysRevB.70.214531}.
 The transition temperature $T_c$ [orange dashed curve in Fig.~\ref{figyc1}(a)] shows only a faint density dependence; consequently, the difference between $T_c$ and $T_{\rm os}$ is nonzero but small, as seen in the orange curves of Fig.~\ref{figyc1}(a) or in small-$\gamma$ case of Fig.~\ref{figyc1}(e), suggesting weak BKT fluctuations.
-The suppression of fluctuations originates from the small electron effective mass, $m_e = 0.33m_0$ (from our DFT calculations, consistent with the experimental estimate $m_e = 0.3m_0$~\cite{sajadi2018gate}), and the relatively high carrier density.
+The suppression of fluctuations originates from the small electron effective mass, $m_e = 0.33m_0$ (from our DFT calculations {(Sec.~SIV)}, consistent with the experimental estimate $m_e = 0.3m_0$~\cite{sajadi2018gate}), and the relatively high carrier density.
 Together, these yield a large phase stiffness $n_s/m_e$, which suppresses fluctuations.

 In contrast, under strong disorder, where the superfluid density and thus the phase stiffness are strongly suppressed, fluctuations become significant.
 As shown in Fig.~\ref{figyc1}(c), BKT fluctuations at elevated temperatures cause the renormalized $\bar{n}_s$ to decrease more rapidly than the bare value, ultimately leading to a discontinuous drop of the superfluid density and driving the SC transition at $T_c$, with $T_c$ pushed significantly below the gap-closing temperature $T_{\rm os}$.
 This creates a pseudogap (phase-incoherent pairing) regime in the window $T_c < T < T_{\rm os}$, where pairing persists without the global phase coherence necessary to achieve superconductivity (zero-resistivity phenomenon).
 As a result, a large difference between $T_c$ and $T_{\rm os}$ emerges under strong disorder and becomes more pronounced as density (phase stiffness) decreases, as shown by brown curves in Fig.~\ref{figyc1}(a), or in large-$\gamma$ case in Fig.~\ref{figyc1}(e).